paulowe/gcp/bigquery.md

 ## BigQuery is a fully managed data warehouse

-- Supports ad hoc queries
+- Supports ad hoc queries on PB-scale data
 - Use SQL
 - Pay as you go
 - OLAP